iomato/Shared-Libs/README.md

 Repository containing C++ third party libraries which are dependencies of others projects, specially [Omni](/midiway/Omni).
 Some will be the original copies, but there is also some customized ones, so plz dont redistribute them.

 When possible/available, I prefer to add them as a Git submodule.
-So after cloning you might need to
+Refer [here](http://dropshado.ws/post/20058825150/git-submodules) for some commands you might need to use.
+Basically after cloning you need to

 ```ruby
 git submodule init